prof0x/prof0x-server/README.md

 According to the OWASP Top-10 list of Web Application Vulnerabilitites, *Broken Access Controls* were the most common vulnerability found in 94% of applications, followed by *Encryption Failure* and *Injection* vulnerabilities.
 Given this fact, as developers and users of software that holds our Personally Identifiable Information (PII), our first concern should be the integrity of our authentication systems.

-For this project I've cloned a repository for you that implements a simple website with authentication.
+For this project I've created a repository for you that implements a simple website with authentication.
 You will 1. run and inspect the code, then 2. create a new branch and update the code to fix a few common authentication issues.
 Finally, you will merge your branch back into the main one.

 # 🤓 SWBAT

+- Students will demonstrate an understand of the structure of a web application (nodejs).
-- Students will be able to demonstrate an understanding of authentication logic by upgrading a simple web application to fix common vulnerabilities associated with authentication systems.
+- Students will demonstrate an understanding of authentication logic by upgrading a simple web application to fix common vulnerabilities associated with authentication systems.
-- Students will be able to demonstrate and understanding of Github fundamentals by creating a new feature branch, making code changes, and merging that new branch into the main branch.
+- Students will demonstrate and understanding of Github fundamentals by creating a new feature branch, making code changes, and merging that new branch into the main branch.

 # 👷 Project Requirements
 ### 🦿 Part 1.
 Setting up and running your project